Monetary Policy Explained: Incentives, Limits, and Real Economic Impact

 Monetary policy does not function like a control panel where levers are adjusted to produce predictable outcomes.
 It operates according to a fundamentally different logic: that of an environment of constraints and incentives shaping the conditions under which economic decisions are made, without ever dictating them.

 This analysis does not aim to describe the transmission channels of monetary policy to the real economy.
+Those transmission mechanisms — particularly to corporate earnings and margins — are covered in our framework on monetary transmission to corporate earnings.
 Its ambition is more fundamental: to clarify what monetary policy truly is, what it can influence, what it conditions—and, above all, what permanently escapes its reach.

 The analytical frameworks used in this article draw in particular on publications from the Bank for International Settlements, the IMF, the ECB, and the Federal Reserve.